 What is the Role of a Real Estate Notary?

 The role of a real estate notary is pivotal in the home purchasing journey, tasked with the meticulous oversight of the closing process to ensure its accuracy and legality.
+Real estate notaries in Puerto Rico must adhere to stringent Puerto Rico notary requirements, which include verifying document authenticity and ensuring proper execution.
 They play a critical role in organizing and validating the necessary documentation.

 The duties of a real estate notary include: